-Daypacks: Your daypack should be large enough to hold the following items: 1 - 2 liters of water, rain gear, lunch/snacks (for the day), sun screen, warm layer (fleece pullover or vest), personal first aid kit, lightweight gloves, warm hat and personal items such as camera, etc. We recommend a daypack with a capacity of between 24 - 30 Liters (1500 and 1800 cubic inches) with a hip belt, padded shoulder straps, and 'lifters'.
-Line your daypack with a durable plastic bag to keep your belongings dry, and/or have an elasticized pack cover that fits snuggly over it.
-Fanny-packs and hydration packs are not large enough to hold all of the items you will need for the day.
-IMPORTANT: Before you leave home check to be sure that it is comfortable to wear all day and has sufficient space for all of your items.
+Daypacks: Your daypack should be large enough to hold the following items: 1 - 2 liters of water, rain gear, lunch/snacks, sunscreen, a warm layer (fleece pullover or vest), personal first aid kit, lightweight gloves, warm hat and personal items such as camera, etc. We recommend a daypack with a capacity of between 20 - 30 Liters (1200 and 1800 cubic inches) with a hip belt, padded shoulder straps, and 'lifters'.
+Line your daypack with a durable plastic bag to keep your belongings dry, or have an elasticized pack cover that fits snuggly over it.
+Before you leave home check to be sure that it is comfortable to wear all day and has sufficient space for all of your items.
+Note: Fanny-packs and hydration packs are not large enough to hold all of the items you will need for the day.